andeanbouquet/andeanbouquet.github.io/policies.md

 - The broker initially receives an **emergency action notification** from PPQ, which means a temporary hold of the flower until specialists make a final identification of the organism found to determine if it requires a quarantine action (destruction, fumigation or re-exportation).
 - This notification is **not** enough to take an action.
 The only authority to order an action resides with the specialists.
-If the broker orders a fumigation before being certain that it is mandatory, the flower could be unnecessarily fumigated.
+If the broker orders fumigation before being certain that it is mandatory, the flower could be unnecessarily fumigated.
 - You, the customer, have to ask your broker for the PPQ form which must have:
 1. Scientific name (Latin name) of the quarantine intercepted organism.
 This information can be obtained by the broker by calling to CBP (pest identification).
 2. A seal saying “Treated and released” with date, time, name and ID of the specialist who treated the flower.